 II.
 CUSTOMER RESPONSIBILITIES.

-Customer acknowledges and agrees that, in addition to the actions set out in Section II.
-1.1 above, Customer must take the following actions to facilitate and enable delivery of the Service, and Sophos shall have no liability for any degraded, incomplete, or failed Service delivery which may result from Customer’s failure to do so.
+Customer acknowledges and agrees that, in addition to the actions set out in Article I, Section 1.1 above, Customer must take the following actions to facilitate and enable delivery of the Service, and Sophos shall have no liability for any degraded, incomplete, or failed Service delivery which may result from Customer’s failure to do so.
 Sophos reserves the right to suspend Service delivery until such time as Customer performs the required actions.